 Positive Thoughts and the Healing Response

-And one more thing before you watch it.
-This video is an excerpt of an interview that was done with Dr. Bruce Lipton for the movie “Try It On Everything.”
-This movie is an outstanding look at how we can put the Emotional Freedom Technique and idea of tapping to free ourselves or overcome pretty much any physical, mental or emotional obstacles that lie in our path.
+Keep in mind that this video is an excerpt of an interview that was done with Dr. Bruce Lipton for the movie “Try It On Everything.”
+This documentary presents how to apply the Emotional Freedom Technique and the practice of tapping to free ourselves or overcome any physical, mental, or emotional obstacles that lie in our path.

 The Connection Exposed

 Well, I hope you enjoyed that video as much as I did.
 I know for me personally, the best part was the clear cut explanation of why positive thoughts alone are not enough.
 And I am sure it is not that hard to see countless examples of this in your own life or in the lives of those around you, that positive thinking does not always get us what we want.
 In fact, sometimes it may frustrate us more than it helps us.

 The hard-wired conditioning of all the past years that is within us, unfortunately, or fortunately plays a huge role in why so many of us are where we are, where our health and healing is concerned.
 So many of us have been conditioned to repress our feelings or lead to believe that we are not good enough, pretty enough, smart enough and the list goes on and on.
 And while you may be tempted to lash out with anger and frustration at those involved in your upbringing – it will not solve a thing, as they only did what they were conditioned to do themselves.